danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 Nuance: [prompt caching](https://code.claude.com/docs/en/prompt-caching).
 It softens the resend cost somewhat, cached portions of a conversation are cheaper to resend than fresh input, but there's still a (smaller) cost to writing to the cache, and cached entries expire after a TTL that varies by plan.
 Worth reading the docs if you want the full picture, but the short version is that while caching helps, it doesn't eliminate the cost of a long conversation.

+## Haven't tried yet

+A few more things on my radar that I haven't gotten to yet, but seem like they would also be helpful:

+- [Headroom](https://github.com/headroomlabs-ai/headroom): another token-efficiency tool, similar territory to rtk and Caveman.
+- [Tool Search Tool](https://www.anthropic.com/engineering/advanced-tool-use): Anthropic's own guidance on trimming token usage from tool definitions.
+- `/checkup` (alias `/doctor`): flags further inefficiencies in your setup, like unused MCP servers and skills.
+See [this X post](https://x.com/bcherny/status/2074997570317779038) for further details.

 ## Summary

 | Tool / technique | Saves | What it does |